CodeChefVIT/resources/Frontend/VUEJS.md

 Vue is a progressive framework for building user interfaces.
 Unlike other monolithic frameworks, Vue is designed from the ground up to be incrementally adoptable.
 The core library is focused on the view layer only, and is easy to pick up and integrate with other libraries or existing projects.
 On the other hand, Vue is also perfectly capable of powering sophisticated Single-Page Applications when used in combination with modern tooling and supporting libraries.

-## JSX :heart_eyes:

-In React, instead of using regular JavaScript for templating, it uses JSX.
-JSX is a simple JavaScript that allows HTML quoting and uses these HTML tag syntax to render subcomponents.
-HTML syntax is processed into JavaScript calls of React Framework.
-We can also write in pure old JavaScript.

-## Who uses React? :raising_hand:
+## Who uses Vue? :raising_hand:
-Facebook, Netflix, Instagram, Netlify, Dropbox and many more Tech Giants.
+Nintendo, Louis Vuitton, Google Careers, Adobe, BMW, Namecheap and many more Tech Giants.

 ## Topics to Cover :books:

-Follow either the [Official Docs](https://reactjs.org/docs/getting-started.html) or [The Net Ninja](https://www.youtube.com/playlist?list=PL4cUxeGkcC9ij8CfkAY2RAGb-tmkNwQHG) or both and cover the following topics:
+Follow either the [Official Docs](https://vuejs.org/v2/guide/) or [The Net Ninja](https://www.youtube.com/playlist?list=PL4cUxeGkcC9gQcYgjhBoeQH7wiAyZNrYa) or both and cover the following topics:

 |S.No.|Topic|
 |----|-----|